olaghattas/spot_unh_py/README.md

 2- When docked the power goes off, so you need to power it back on with LB+A if you are planning to undock without restarting the script

 # TODO:

-1) get robot state
-2) extract camera images
-4) merge keys sit stand tak RT/B
+1) merge keys sit stand tak RT/B
-7) setup dataset collection
+2) fix replay